 Thursday, May 29, 2014

-Set in Adelaide, Amelia is a widow and single parent raising Samuel – an eccentric, somewhat hyperactive child who’s inability to fit in at school (as well as acclimatize to his own family), is making simple day to day living a chore.
-Losing her husband in a car accident – a calamity that took place on the drive to give birth to Samuel – has given rise to an existence of alienation and despair – especially on Samuel’s birthday.
-Though it’s a challenging relationship, the two still share a close affinity, and Amelia’s attempts to pacify her son’s worsening dreams lead to a nightly story hour of classic fiction – fables from old where the monster is always banished.
+Shot in Adelaide, Amelia is a widow and single parent raising Samuel – an eccentric, somewhat hyperactive child who’s inability to fit in at school (as well as acclimatize to his own family), is making simple day to day living a chore.
+Losing her husband in a car accident – a calamity taking place on the drive to give birth to Samuel – has given rise to an existence of alienation and despair.
+Especially on Samuel’s birthday.
+Though it’s a challenging relationship, the two still share a close affinity, and Amelia’s attempts to pacify her son’s worsening dreams lead to a nightly story hour of classic fiction: fables from old where the monster is always banished.
 These are fears that have trickled into the day, and Samuel has taken to designing makeshift wooden weapons in a personal battle with the unseen.
-Among the books at Amelia’s disposal is one that she cannot remember purchasing ...
+Among the books at Amelia’s disposal is one she cannot remember purchasing ...
 The Babadook – a macabre, beautifully illustrated fairy-tale featuring gaudy pop-ups and sinister rhymes.
 Once read aloud, the cadence acts as a summons to something beyond the veil.

 What shines in The Babadook is not so much the story; it’s not even the more frightening moments.
 No, what works here are the subtle things employed: the sepia-toned suburbia, the stark performances.
 Child actor Noah Wiseman is a revelation, displaying sympathy and aversion in equal measure.
-The mother and child relationship is rife with magnetism and feels utterly genuine.
-Small, memorable cameo’s appear (most notably Daniel Hershall who played John Bunting in Snowtown), whose presence here is concrete despite the brevity of screen time.
-And lurking behind it all is the domestic aspect: an absent father looming over proceedings like the dark spirit of the Babadook itself.
+Our mother and child relationship is rife with magnetism and feels completely genuine.
+Small, memorable cameo’s appear (most notably Daniel Hershall who played John Bunting in Snowtown), whose presence is concrete despite the brevity of screen time.
+And lurking behind it all is the domestic component: an absent father looming over proceedings like the dark spirit of the Babadook itself.